RAKWireless/node-red-nodes/node-red-contrib-shtc3/README.md

 - **i2c_Address**

-  The Address fo shtc3 is 0x70 which can not be changed.
+  The Address for shtc3 is 0x70 which can not be changed.

 - **Temperature Unit**

-  You can select `Centigrage` or `Fahrenheit` as you like.
+  You can select `Celsius` or `Fahrenheit` as you like.